EUHOMY PAC003-8K Portable Air Conditioner - Review and opinions

 Comparison

-Exhaust setup window kit included for 20–50 inch sliding and double-hung windows - Exhaust hose and window sealing kit included
+Exhaust setup window kit included for 20–50 inch sliding and double-hung windows single hose with included 1-piece window kit Window kit and exhaust hose included Window kit included

 Against a smaller fan or evaporative cooler, this is the better choice if you want actual temperature reduction instead of just air movement.
 That is the biggest line in the sand for apartment bedrooms and home offices.
 If cooling power is the priority, this EUHOMY makes more sense than a non-compressor alternative, even if it asks for a hose and a window opening.